-India's leaders chose a mixed economy after independence in 1947.
-Markets and market institutions continued to function alongside those owned by the state, but with everincreasing bureaucratic oversight and regulation.
+India's leaders chose a mixed economy after independence from Britain in 1947.
+Markets and market institutions continued to function alongside those owned by the state, but with ever-increasing bureaucratic oversight and regulation.
 Capital markets were permitted to meet the needs of private entrepreneurs.
-Today, India's financial system, while still developing, is vibrant, diverse and the most-developed among emerging market economies.
+Today, India's financial system is still being modernized but it is vibrant, diverse and the most-developed among the emerging market economies.